fengs/fengs.github.com/_posts/2013-11-21-lru-cache-implementation-by-linkedhashmap-leetcode.md

 > Returns true if this map should remove its eldest entry.
 This method is invoked by put and putAll after inserting a new entry into the map.
 It provides the implementor with the opportunity to remove the eldest entry each time a new one is added.
 This is useful if the map represents a cache: it allows the map to reduce memory consumption by deleting stale entries.

-It's sometimes(always) rewarding to read the documentation.
-What it says is basicly the method is invoked by put() or putAll() as needed.
-It automatically removes the eldest (the last) entry when removeEldestEntery returns true.
+It's sometimes (always) rewarding to read the documentation.
+What it says is basicly the method is invoked by put() or putAll() internally as needed.
+The eldest (the last) entry is automatically removed when put() or putall() refers to removeEldestEntery and if it returns true.
 See, the method is *protected*.
-You are not supposed to remove the eldest entry manually.
-Via this trick we can implement a fixed size LinkedHashMap by extending it.
+You are not supposed to do the removal manually.
+Via this trick we can implement a fixed size flavor of LinkedHashMap by extending it.

     import java.util.LinkedHashMap;